GowriPriyankaM/Technical-Documentation-Page/README.md

       Replace "your-branch-name" with a descriptive name for your branch.

-4. **Make Changes :** Open the project in your preferred text editor or IDE and make the necessary changes or additions to the code, documentation, or other project files.
+4. **Make Changes :** Open the project in your preferred text editor or IDE and make the necessary changes or additions to the project files.

 5. **Commit Changes :** After making your changes, save the files and go back to the terminal or command prompt.